 In working on a writing project yesterday, I came across an issue of the journal Ethics & Medicine from 2014, which had an editorial piece entitled “Shouldn’t Children Want Parents of Their Own?”

-The article, which was written by former CBC board member C. Ben Mitchell, was sparked by a lecture in which professor Margaret Somerville argues that “children have a human right to natural biological origins” or, to state it slightly differently, “a right to biological parents of their own.”
+The article, which was written by ethicist C. Ben Mitchell, was sparked by a lecture in which professor Margaret Somerville argues that “children have a human right to natural biological origins” or, to state it slightly differently, “a right to biological parents of their own.”

 Mitchell points out that the focus of almost all discussions around having children and building families is focused on the adults rather than on the children.
-Indeed, we have seen this over and over in our work on the issues of third-party reproduction: egg donation, sperm donation, and surrogacy.
+Indeed, I have seen this over and over in my work on the issues of third-party reproduction: egg donation, sperm donation, and surrogacy.

 It is largely assumed that (1) since it is the right of the adult(s) ‘to have a child of their own,’ (2) any lawful reproductive arrangement they employ is, therefore, licit.
 Prospective parents’ rights to choose if, when, and how to have offspring trumps other goods or rights, including the rights of the children born from their gametes.